 Houston’s Restaurant is an American casual-dining restaurant chain with an upscale vibe that is owned by Hillstone Restaurant Group.
 As of 2016, there were fifty-one Hillstone locations in thirteen states operating under various names.

 The restaurant group aims to provide a menu exemplifying consistency and quality in a way not usually found in this type of restaurant.
-If you would like to read a more detailed history of Hillstone and Houston’s, click here.
+If you are interested, you can read a more detailed history of Hillstone and Houston’s restaurants.

 Baked potato soup is famous among soups and Houston’s Baked Potato Soup is a delicious version of this classic.
 Houston’s is primarily known for turning classic dishes into food that is extra special with the addition of some unusual, tasty ingredients.